evollu/react-native-fcm/README.md

 - We want a unified local notification library but people are reporting using react-native-push-notification with this repo has compatibility issue as `react-native-push-notification` also sets up GCM.
 - We want to have local notification to have similar syntax as remote notification payload.
 - The PushNotificationIOS by react native team is still missing features that recurring, so we are adding it here
-- I'm still thinking about separating this functionality out into its own repo so people who want to use local notification won't have to deal with FCM overhead.
-Let me know your thoughts

 #### My Android build is failing
 Try update your SDK and google play service